-- 7. The diameter decreases as the magnification increases. - B 1. → The magnification of the ocular lens is 10X.
-If you are using the scanning objective lens, the total magnification will be 10X times 4X, which equals 40X. - Answers vary with the structures selected and the individual estimations each student makes. - 7. ► Answers will vary. - 8.
-Answers will vary. - MAKING CONNECTIONS: Answers will vary.
+- 7. The diameter decreases as the magnification increases. - B 1. ► The magnification of the ocular lens is 10X.
+If you are using the scanning objective lens, the total magnification will be 10X times 4X, which equals 40X. - 3. ► Answers vary with the structures selected to measure and the individual estimations each student makes. - 7.
+Answers will vary based on the previous question. - 8.
+Answers will vary based on the previous two questions. - MAKING CONNECTIONS: Answers will vary based on the specific data the students collect.
+If they performed the steps and did the math correctly, their results should support the relationship.